 |2022 Lexus NX 450h+||USD 55,560|

-The 2022 Lexus NX will enter U.S. showrooms in December 2021, and series production in Ontario, Canada will then commence in early 2022.
+The 2022 Lexus NX will enter U.S. showrooms as early as December 2021, and series production in Ontario, Canada will then commence in early 2022 for that market.
 It will cost USD 55,560 plus USD 1,075 delivery, processing, and handling fee in the 450h+ plug-in hybrid variant.

 - Black/Rich Cream

 - Rioja Red

 - Black Open-Pore Wood